Ochanomizu 御茶ノ水 Kanda 神田 Yushima 湯島

 -the subway Marunouchi Line 'Ochanomizu' station, on the north bank of the Kanda River

 -Ochanomizu Station on the the JR Chuo-Sobu Line, occupying the south bank of the river, just across from the Marunouchi line station

 -the subway Chiyoda Line 'Shin-Ochanomizu' (i.e. 'New Ochanomizu') station whose exit B1 is just across the road from the JR station.

 Ochanomizu Station was one of Tokyo's subway stations affected by the Aum Shinrikyo sarin gas attacks in 1995, as the area is close to several government buildings.

 At the eastern end of the Marunouchi and JR stations, and just north of the Chiyoda line station's Exits B1 and B2, is the picturesque Hijiribashi Bridge.

 Hijiribashi Bridge, built in 1928, is distinctive for its elegant arches, high above the Kanda River and railway lines below.
-At 93m long and 22m wide, Hijiribashi Bridge was built as part of the reconstuction of Tokyo after the disastrous earthquake of 1923, which damaged much of the capital.
+At 93m long and 22m wide, Hijiribashi Bridge was built as part of the reconstruction of Tokyo after the disastrous 1923 Great Kanto Earthquake, which damaged much of the capital.

 Hijiribashi Bridge looks its best when lit up at night, but there are nice views from it during the day of the Kanda River - including the odd passing barge.